Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 Make sure when downloading mods - they work with Skyrim 1.5.97.
 Downloading SKSE for anniversary editions WILL NOT WORK.
 Any Requiem patches you download should be for version 4 - 5.0.3 of requiem.
 Any patch for requiem 5.1 onwards will not be compatible.

 If changing the load order the Reqtificator should be ran - no exceptions.
-Please see the [Reqtificator section](https://wiki.wildlandermod.com/09-How-Do-i/ModdingGuide/#reqtificator) of this guide for the settings.
+Please see the [Reqtificator section](https://wiki.Wildlandermod.com/09-How-Do-i/ModdingGuide/#reqtificator) of this guide for the settings.

 It is strongly recommended that if you want to add anything released or updated since Dec 2023, that you should add [B.E.E.S](https://www.nexusmods.com/skyrimspecialedition/mods/106441) to ensure compatibility with the new EESL formats

 {: .important}
-> You Cannot Disable Essential mods required by wildlander.ESP, unless you want to manually remove all references from wildlander.ESP for the mod you want to disable.
+> You Cannot Disable Essential mods required by Wildlander.ESP, unless you want to manually remove all references from Wildlander.ESP for the mod you want to disable.

 Finally - for removing anything else read the advice [Here](https://old.reddit.com/r/skyrimmods/comments/14d7x1t/the_do_not_remove_any_mod_midplaythrough_is_awful/) about uninstalling mods mid-play-though.